Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 - At home, as 8.5-point favorites or greater, the Buccaneers are 5-2 ATS.

-- In five of eight games at home this year, Tampa Bay has hit the over.
+- This year, in eight home games, Tampa Bay has gone over the total five times.

-- This year on the road, Philadelphia is 5-5 against the spread and 6-4 overall.
+- This season in away games, Philadelphia is 5-5 against the spread and 6-4 overall.

-- Philadelphia has gone over the total in five of 10 road games this season.
+- In 10 road games this year, Philadelphia has hit the over five times.

 Powered by Data Skrive.